-Thanks to the flexible use of the company's own truck fleet and the possibilities of double-deck loading, it was possible to deliver 53 containers of "white goods" to various recipients on time, despite delays on the shipping side.
+Thanks to the flexible use of the own trucks and double-deck loading, it was possible to deliver 53 containers of "white goods" to various recipients on time, despite delays on the shipping side.

 The order included the on-carriage of 53 containers with "white goods" from the Port of Hamburg to various warehouses in Germany.